 If a child has vomited or has diarrhoea then parents should keep them off school for 48 hours from the last period of sickness to ensure that they recover.

-For emergency evacuation purposes all children leaving and return to school during the school day must report to the school office and be registered in the "appointment" book.
+For emergency evacuation purposes all children leaving and returning to school during the school day must report to the school office and be registered on the school's Inventry system.

 TERM TIME ABSENCE REQUESTS